Identifying Risk In BDCs - KCAP Financial

 My assessment of KCAP:

-KCAP's price is down 13.07% in a sector (using numbers from my coverage universe) that is up 0.51% year to date in 2017.
+KCAP's price is down 13.07% in a sector (using numbers from my coverage universe); that is up 0.51% year to date in 2017.
 KCAP's price was down 2.21% in a sector that was up 6.58% in 2016.
 KCAP was down 40.32% in a sector that was down 12.90% in 2015.
 KCAP was down 15.49% in a sector that was down 15.53% in 2014.

 This losing record on price changes is a logical reaction to the terrible record on operating and financial metrics.
 KCAP is not overdue in having a good year due to those losses.
 All of those losses were merited.